 (7) If a person applies for judicial review, that person may not be surrendered so long as the proceedings for judicial review are pending.

-(8) For the purposes of this section, judicial review shall be treated as pending until, disregarding any power of the court to grant leave to appeal out of time, there is no further possibility of an appeal.
+(8) For the purposes of this section, judicial review shall be treated as pending until there is no further possibility of an appeal.
+Surrender to foreign State.